ben-arnao/StoRM/README.md

 batch size: [32, 64, 128, 256]

+momentum: [0.8, 0.9, 0.98]

 kernel size: [50, 100, 200, 500]

 At the end of the day there is then nothing stopping the user from re-paramterizing their search space after narrowing in on promising areas from running storm tuner at a broader scope.

-- For parameters that are coupled with one another (for example learning rate and weight decay).
-One might decide to parameterize weight decay as a factor of LR, instead of optimizing both seperately.
-This way, we only search for the best step size to weight decay ratio, instead of forcing the model to try and find LR and WD values that meet at the right scale.

 # StoRM is library-agnostic.

-Although the examples here use Tensorflow/Keras StoRM works with any library or algorithm (sklearn, pytorch, etc.).
+Although the examples here use Tensorflow/Keras, StoRM works with any library or algorithm (sklearn, pytorch, etc.).
 One simply defines any parameters we are optimizing in  ```build_fn```.
 The user can decide to return a model right here and utilize StoRM's inline parameterization, or they can opt to use parameters in ```run_trial```.

-As mentioned before, the tuner only provides a configuration of parameters, you score it.
-You don't even need to have a model!
-You can also return other items you want to work with from the builder function.
-For example, maybe we want to setup a callback with conditional parameters.
-We need to setup the callback in the builder function so StoRM properly flags parameters as active/inactive when it creates the hash, we can then return the callback along with the model, and use it when we fit the model in run_trial and assign the score.

 # What types of problems can StoRM be used for?